yiisoft/yii2-bootstrap4/docs/guide/migrating-yii2-bootstrap.md

 Migrating from yii2-bootstrap
 =============================

-yii2-bootstrap4 is a major rewrite of the entire project (according Bootstrap 4 to Bootstrap 3).
+yii2-bootstrap4 is a major rewrite of the entire project (according Bootstrap 4 to Bootstrap 3 migration guide).
 The most notable changes are summarized below:

 ## General